Is there a prescription limit for Laser Eye Surgery?

 Although myopia is considered the most common refractive error, astigmatism takes the official crown because nobody’s eyes are perfectly spherical, so pretty much everyone has some degree of astigmatism.

 Astigmatism is when the cornea, the clear front cover of the eye, is curved more like a rugby ball than a football.
-Having such an irregularly shaped cornea prevents light from focusing perfectly on the retina.
+Such an irregularly shaped cornea prevents light from focusing perfectly on the retina.
 Astigmatism may cause blurry vision, eye strain, or headaches.

 Astigmatism frequently accompanies myopia or hyperopia.
 It is shown on your prescription card in positive or negative diopters, though it indicates a different type of error from a myopic or hyperopic prescription.